dhiego-bastos/raidiam-project/README.md

 npm install cypress --save-dev
 ```

-(Maybe you will need to run sudo also)
+(Maybe you will need to run sudo).

 6 - Install npx if not installed already with the command:
 ```sh